A practical guide to every content monetization option available through Riddle’s quiz maker – ranked from easiest to most advanced.

 - In the Riddle creator, add an Ad Block at the desired position.
 Options: above/below the Riddle (banner), between questions (display or video), or after the last question before results (interstitial/video — highest attention placement).

 - For video ads: add an MP4 URL or VAST tag via iframe.
-Optionally enable a skip ad button delay to guarantee minimum view duration and maximise eCPM.
+Enable a skip ad button delay to guarantee a minimum view duration and protect eCPM — Riddle lets you set the delay in seconds, so you can tune it to match your UX tolerance.

 - For programmatic: your existing GAM line items serve into the Riddle placement exactly as they do for all other inventory.
 Consider a dedicated GAM ad unit for the Riddle interstitial slot to enable separate floor pricing.